wmay/euc-safety/_guides/impact.md

 viscoelastic pads in this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hA3ww6Sr5-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Street pads made of plastic or EVA foam (the type of foam used in skate pads) that claim to be CE certified are probably fake.
+In order to meet motorcycle CE requirements, EVA foam would have to be too thick to fit in a jacket, and plastic by itself provides no real impact protection.
+These fakes are common in cheap gear, including popular brands HWK and Viking Cycle.
+{: class="warning"}

 Aside from comfort, the benefit of street protectors is that the motorcycle clothing they come in is more likely to hold together in a high-speed crash.
 A